VladTarnovskiy/Modsen-films/README.md

    - video search
    - filtration
    - pagination (infinity scroll)
-   - when you click on a video, a modal window with a video player opens
+   - when you click on a video, a modal window with a video player opens (only player)
-   - when you click on the "details" button, the Details page opens
+   - when you click on the cards details, the Details page opens (with details information)

 2. ### Details page